Robustness of pairwise kinematic Sunyaev-Zel'dovich effect to optical-cluster-selection bias: Introduction

+Cluster-selection bias arises from the correlation between the cluster mass proxy used for selection and the other observables of cosmological interest, such as weak lensing or surrounding galaxy density.
+If not properly modeled, this bias can lead to systematic errors in halo mass estimation and affect the inferred cosmology.
+For instance, selection bias likely contributes to the tension between the cosmological constraints from Planck and from the DES-Y1 optical cluster abundances and the small-scale gravitational lensing signal\,\citep{Abbott2018DarkLensing, Abbott2020DarkLensing, To2021CombinationSurvey, Costanzi2021CosmologicalData}.
 This is because the total mass of galaxy clusters is not directly observable, and cluster identification relies on mass proxies.
-The mass proxy richness $\lambda$, a weighted sum of the counts of member galaxies, is widely used to select clusters in optical surveys\,\citep{Rykoff2014RedMaPPer.CATALOG, Rykoff2016TheData}.
-However, since the selection is based on photometry, objects along the line-of-sight can be misidentified as member galaxies\,\citep{Costanzi2018ModelingCatalogues, Myles2021SpectroscopicCatalogue}.
-Additionally, halo orientation and concentration could contribute to this bias, as cluster finders typically assume halos are spherically symmetric\,\citep{Zhang2022IncorporatingAnalyses, Wu2022OpticalLensing}.
-This can lead to the tendency of halos with overestimated richness to also have higher values of other observables with respect to the mean value at their halo mass.
+The mass proxy richness, $\lambda$, a weighted sum of the counts of member galaxies, is widely used to select clusters in optical surveys\,\citep{Rykoff2014RedMaPPer.CATALOG, Rykoff2016TheData}.
+However, since the selection is based on photometry, objects along the line of sight can be misidentified as member galaxies\,\citep{Costanzi2018ModelingCatalogues, Myles2021SpectroscopicCatalogue}.
+Additionally, halo orientation and concentration could contribute to this bias, as cluster finders typically assume halos are spherically symmetric\,\citep{Osato2018, Zhang2022IncorporatingAnalyses}.
+This can lead to the tendency of halos with overestimated richness also having higher values of other observables with respect to the mean value at their halo mass.
 In other words, after removing the mass dependence, the residual of richness remains correlated with the residuals of the other observables.
 Quantifying this effect is important for interpreting the cosmological information from the cluster properties.
+Although modern spectroscopic surveys provide redshifts for central galaxies and a substantial number of bright members, the cluster samples are still defined photometrically and therefore remain subject to the same selection effects.
+Moreover, the limited spectroscopic completeness prevents the construction of a purely spectroscopic cluster sample with a comparable size and redshift coverage, implying that understanding selection bias will remain critical for fully exploiting the statistical power of optical cluster catalogs.

-Optical selection bias is thus a critical systematic uncertainty in modern cluster cosmology.
-Several models have been developed to address the impact of optical selection bias on the weak lensing signal\,\citep{Sunayama2020, Wu2022OpticalLensing}, with the potential to resolve the tension between the cosmological constraints from DES-Y1 cluster counts, lensing, and Planck\,\citep{Salcedo2024ConsistencyiPlanck/i}.
+Optical-selection bias is thus a critical systematic uncertainty in modern cluster cosmology.
+Several models have been developed to address the impact of optical selection bias on the weak lensing signal\,\citep{Sunayama2020, Wu2022OpticalLensing}, with the potential to resolve the tension among the cosmological constraints from DES-Y1 cluster counts, lensing, and \textit{Planck}\,\citep{Salcedo2024ConsistencyiPlanck/i}.